rackerlabs/support-how-to/content/how-to/cloud-networks/attach-a-cloud-network-to-an-existing-cloud-server/index.md

-If you use the Cloud Networks API to attach network interfaces to or detach them from a cloud server, you might experience a brief interruption (lasting a few seconds) in traffic hitting your cloud server while networking is being reset on the server.
+If you use the Cloud Networks API to attach network interfaces to or detach them from a cloud server, you might experience a brief interruption (lasting 3-4 seconds) in traffic hitting your cloud server while networking is being reset on the server.

 +**Warning for Rackconnect v2.0:** Do not attach or detach a cloud network onto a server that is using Rackconnect v2.0.
 Attaching or detaching a cloud network on a Cloud Server using Rackconnect v2.0 causes the network stack to be reset, which breaks the cloud server's connectivity to Rackconnect v2.0.
 If you need to attach a network to a cloud server that currently runs Rackconnect v2.0, please contact support before making the change.